 In exchange, you get a robo advisor that produces consistently strong returns.
 Just as importantly, the brokerage helps you build your portfolio around personal goals and risk tolerances.
 The system helps you establish your own benchmarks, whether you’re looking to buy a house, save for retirement or even finally take that trip around the world.
 With a system designed to act almost as a financial advisor, and portfolio management that does reliably well for its investors, Betterment is an outstanding choice in a competitive market.

 If you’re a general investor, all of the options on this list provide great opportunities to find what you’re looking for.
 The best fit is always going to depend on what your specific needs are and how you would like your investment partner to operate.
 All options on this list are strong brokerage platforms that can offer a range of investment opportunities for your budget.

 Tips for Investing

 - Artificial intelligence can be great at managing a fund, but that doesn’t mean it can help you meet all your goals.
 Whether you’re buying that first home, building toward retirement or sending a kid to college, meeting your goals takes real planning.
 That’s where a financial advisor can be vital to your success.
 Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can quickly link you with financial advisors in your area.
-If you’re ready, get started now.
+SmartAsset’s matching tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Whether you’re considering getting started with investing or highly experienced, an investment calculator can help you figure out how to meet your goals.
+- Whether you’re considering getting started with investing or are highly experienced, an investment calculator can help you determine how to meet your goals.
 It can show you how your initial investment, frequency of contributions and risk tolerance can all affect how your money grows.